plgDavid/AccuracyCoin/README.md

   3: The OAM DMA should not be able to read from the APU registers if $40 is written to $4016, and the CPU Address Bus is not in the range of $4000 to $401F.
   4: Something went wrong during the open bus execution.
 Controller port 2 was possibly clocked too many times.
   5: The OAM DMA should be able to read from the APU registers (and mirrors of them) if $40 is written to $4016, and the CPU Address Bus is in the range of $4000 to $401F.
+  6: Bus conflicts with the APU registers were not properly emulated.
+  7: Despite the controller registers not being visible in OAM, the controllers should still be clocked.

 ### DMC DMA Bus Conflicts
   1: The DMA did not occur on the correct CPU cycle.